KadirOrcunAltunel/SentimentAnalysis/README.md

 # Class Imbalance in Sentiment Analysis

-This repository contains the implementation and findings of **"Sentiment Analysis in the Finance Domain"**, a project conducted by **Kadir Altunel** at the New Jersey Institute of Technology.
+This repository contains the implementation and findings of **"Class Imbalance in Sentiment Analysis"**, a project conducted by **Kadir Altunel** at the New Jersey Institute of Technology.
 The project explores various machine learning and deep learning models for sentiment analysis with a focus on addressing class imbalance challenges.

 ## Overview